 You probably already know how important it is to maintain an updated financial analyst resume.
 If you’ve already put yours into retirement, the time has come to get it out and get it down to its fighting weight.

 Although there is no consensus on the perfect resume length, the following questions will coach you through the challenge of creating a financial analyst resume that's just the right length to catch a potential employer’s eye.
 (Cue “Eye of the Tiger,” and continue reading.)

-1. Is my resume longer than one page?
+1. Is your resume longer than one page?

 While two-page resumes have become more acceptable in recent years, many executives still prefer a one-page format.
 Multiple-page financial analyst resumes should be limited to those with extensive — and highly relevant — work experience.
 Have less experience?
 Don’t make the mistake of trying to fill two complete pages.
 Hiring managers can spot unnecessary content and won’t be impressed by wasted words.

 If your resume is longer than one page and you need to shorten it, start by taking a look at your format.
 There are various formatting options, but many executives prefer reverse chronology to a functional format.
-The key is to make sure prospective employers can see a clear track record of your accomplishments.
+One of the best resume writing tips is to make sure prospective employers can see a clear track record of your accomplishments.

 When itemizing your employment history, it can be easy to fall into the trap of listing your job duties instead of what you accomplished in each position.
 Rather than searching the thesaurus for new ways to say “responsible for” or “managed,” make a concrete list of goals you met, improvements you made and complex tasks you executed.
 Doing so will give hiring managers a strong impression of how well you handle job demands.